LiquidityInfrastructure & Construction

 Working Capital in Infrastructure & Construction

-How to interpret and apply working capital specifically when analyzing infrastructure & construction stocks in India.
+How to interpret and apply working capital when analyzing infrastructure & construction stocks in US (NYSE/Nasdaq) markets, with reference to international markets like India.

 Quick Recap: What is Working Capital?